pixiiidust/TeloMeshV2/setup_guide.md

 # Create a MultiDiGraph instead of standard DiGraph
 python main.py --dataset multi_edge_project --users 100 --events 50 --multi

+# Control the number of unique pages/nodes in the generated graph
+python main.py --dataset custom_nodes --users 100 --events 50 --pages 32
 ```

 This will: